The Biggest Loser season 7: After the show

 At the end of the Week 8 episode, contestant Dane Patterson is shown running and apparently finishing a marathon with his wife.
 News broke the day after the episode aired when marathon participants of the Desert Classic Marathon in Arizona came forward to report that the couple had taken a ride in a van for part of the course.
 NBC issued a public apology that acknowledged that the contestant had not run the entire distance as aired on their show.
 Arizona Road Racers, the organizing body for the marathon, issued a statement on their website explaining that the Pattersons were not listed in the event results because they did not run the entire 42.195 km.

 Jillian Michaels told TV Guide magazine that while filming the season she was investigated by the show's producer after contestant Filipe Fa accused her of doping participants by providing them with drugs.

 "I was so furious, so disgusted.
 I felt so betrayed," Michaels claimed.
 The week-long inquiry cleared Michaels.

 NBC aired a second "Did They Keep The Weight Off" special on November 25, 2009, which featured more than 40 Contestants from the first 7 seasons.
 Those appearing in the episode included (but were not limited to): Helen, Tara, Mike, Ron, Filipe, Sione, Jerry, Estella, Nicole, and Damien.

 Damien Gurganious died from idiopathic thrombocytopenic purpura, a rare autoimmune disorder on November 24, 2014.
 This caused inoperable bleeding in his brain.
 He was 38.
-Season 16, episode 12, "the Playoffs", which first aired on December 11, 2014, ended with his photo and the dedication, "In loving memory of our friend, Damien Gurganious, Season 7 Contestant, 1976-2014."
+Season 16, episode 12, "the Playoffs", which first aired on December 11, 2014, ended with his photo and the dedication, "In loving memory of our friend, Damien Gurganious, Season 7 Contestant, 1976–2014."
 On May 28, 2019, contestant Daniel Wright died from leukemia.
 On August 15, 2020, contestant Blaine Cotter died from complications of COVID-19.
 On December 20, 2022, Cathy Skell died from a brief and unexpected illness.
+On October 28, 2023, Estella Hayes died at the age of 78.